contractAnalysis/smartExecutor/README.md

 2, Create a virtual environment and install dependencies.

 3, Find semyth.py in the root directory and add the parameters.
-Take the example Crowdsale.sol:
+Take the example of Crowdsale.sol:
 ```
 analyze
 ./tests/testdata/input_contracts/Crowdsale.sol:Crowdsale